Millie Bright: Chelsea

 During the 2016 season, Bright was a starting defender in all 15 games that she played and scored a goal in the team's 5–0 win over Sunderland.
 Chelsea finished in second place with a record.

 Bright was Chelsea's starting left-side defender for the 2017 FA WSL Spring Series and helped lead the defensive line to concede only five goals in all competitions.
 She scored two goals during attacking set-pieces against Bristol and Arsenal.
 Chelsea won the Spring Series with an record.

 In August 2018, Bright signed a new three-year contract with Chelsea.
 Of the signing, she said, "I just want to be a successful player and to help my team-mates and this football club win more trophies.
 We've already won a few in my time here and hopefully we can continue that and keep winning things, and I hope the Champions League is one of those trophies.
 We made a big statement in the competition last season and we're ready to keep developing and take the next step."

 During the 2019–20 FA WSL season, Bright was named the league's Player of the Month for December after she scored and provided an assist against Birmingham and led the Chelsea defense in a shut-out against Manchester United.
 Chelsea won the regular season with a record as well as the 2019–20 FA Women's League Cup after defeating Arsenal 2–1 in the Final.

 When the 2020 Women's FA Community Shield was played for the first time since 2008, Bright scored Chelsea's game-winning goal from long range during the team's 2–0 over Manchester City.

 Following the departure of Magdalena Eriksson, Bright was named captain of Chelsea on 29 September 2023.

 On 6 March 2025, it was announced that Bright had signed a new contract with Chelsea until summer 2026.

+Bright announced her retirement from football with immediate effect on 29 April 2026.
+Her final appearance for Chelsea had come two months prior, in which she suffered an ankle injury in a WSL match against Tottenham Hotspur on 8 February.
+In total, Bright made 314 appearances for Chelsea across 12 years, retiring as their all time record appearance holder, and scored 19 goals for the club.
+Following her retirement, Bright remained with Chelsea as a club ambassador.